DOAJ/doaj/static_content/apply/content/guide.md

 Furthermore, please make sure that:

 - the journal hasn’t had an application rejected within the last six months;
-  - journals that are rejected must wait 6 months from the date of rejection before applying again, unless otherwise advised by DOAJ.
+  - journals that are rejected must wait 6 months from the date of rejection before applying again unless otherwise advised by DOAJ.
 - the journal isn’t in DOAJ already;
 - the journal doesn’t have another application already in progress;
   - duplicate applications are rejected immediately;